bagit-profiles/bagit-profiles-specification/aptrust-changes/README.md

 1. First, in order to collect a list of all tag definitions, the software that creates or validates the bag must scan through all the keys of BagIt profile JSON structure and look for keys that don't match known names like `Manifests-Required`, `Allow-Fetch.txt`, etc. Then it must assume these keys describe tag files, and the values describe tags expected to be in those files.

 2. Second, the key names in the JSON structure don't necessarily match the tag file names.
 Bag-Info.txt and bag-info.txt are not the same thing on case-sensitive file systems.
+Asking the bagging/validation software to infer file names based on loosely matching key names invites trouble.

 ## Proposed Fix for Tag Definitions